ivanvmoreno/dataset-translator/README.md

   - Filter by column types and optionally replace columns in-place.
 - **🤗 Hugging Face Datasets**
   - Translate datasets from the Hub with support for subsets/configs, splits, and column type filters.
+- **🧾 Translation Metadata**
+  - Writes `translation_metadata.json` alongside outputs for reproducibility and traceability.
+- **🧰 HF Subset Management**
+  - Saves translated subsets as `<subset>-<lang>` and can merge them into a unified dataset.
+- **☁️ Hub Uploads**
+  - Optionally push translated HF datasets to the Hugging Face Hub.
 - **🌐 Proxy Support**
   - Supports HTTP/HTTPS proxies for network requests.

 ## ✋ Important Notes and Limitations

 - This project is not affiliated with Google.
-- This project mainly relies on [py-googletrans](https://github.com/ssut/py-googletrans#how-does-this-library-work) work for reverse-engineering the Google Translate API.
-More info on this [here](https://github.com/ssut/py-googletrans#how-does-this-library-work).
+- This project supports two backends: the unofficial web API via [py-googletrans](https://github.com/ssut/py-googletrans#how-does-this-library-work) and the official Google Cloud Translation API.
+The CLI is designed for feature parity across both.
 - To use Google Cloud Translation API, pass `--use-cloud-api` and ensure the Cloud Translation API is enabled for your project and credentials.
-- Maximum length per text is `15,000` characters.
+- Maximum length per text is `15,000` characters for the unofficial Google Translate backend.
-- Your IP may be at risk of being blocked by Google if you abuse the service.
+- When using the unofficial backend, your IP may be at risk of being blocked by Google if you abuse the service.
 Use responsibly (or consider using a proxy; see `--proxy` option).

 ## Installation